 De Minimis (Small Producer)

-Small producer: <1 ton/year placed on market OR <$5M global revenue (any of 7 qualifying conditions confers full exemption)
+Small producer: <1 ton/year placed on market OR <$5M global revenue (any of 7 qualifying conditions confers full exemption).
+Separately, producers ABOVE de minimis but under 10 metric tons may elect a tiered flat fee instead of material-by-material fees, ORS 459A.884(6) - see the flat-fee table on the Finance tab

 B2B / Tertiary Packaging